After four years of (almost) continuous work, I have finally completed my book:

 Madness and the Demand for Recognition: A Philosophical Inquiry into Identity and Mental Health Activism.

 Contemporary developments in mental health activism pose a radical challenge to psychiatric and societal understandings of madness.
-Mad Pride and mad-positive activism reject the language of mental illness and mental disorder, reclaim the term ‘mad’, and reverse its negative connotations.
-Not content with reform of psychiatry, activists seek cultural change in the way madness is viewed, and demand recognition of madness as grounds for identity.
+Mad Pride and mad-positive activism reject the language of mental ‘illness’ and ‘disorder’, reclaim the term ‘mad’, and reverse its negative connotations.
+Activists seek cultural change in the way madness is viewed, and demand recognition of madness as grounds for identity.
 But can madness constitute such grounds?
-Is it possible to reconcile delusions, passivity phenomena, and the discontinuity of self often seen in certain mental health conditions with the requirements for identity formation presupposed by the theory of recognition?
-And, in any case, why does recognition matter, and how should society respond?
+Is it possible to reconcile delusions, passivity phenomena, and the discontinuity of self often seen in mental health conditions with the requirements for identity formation presupposed by the theory of recognition?
+How should society respond?